hamlet-io/docs/docs/foundations/links.md

 import TabItem from '@theme/TabItem';

 Links define an association between two components.
-Linking one component (the link source) to another (the link target) implies that the source requires configuration information from the link target.
-During template generation of any of the source component's deployment units the source will gain access to the configuration of the target component.
+Linking one component (the link source) to another (the link target) grants the source component access to the configuration of the target.

 Link's can be created at a number of solution scopes.
 Because of this they are considered a `metaparameter` and their definitions are kept outside of the component structure.
 You can view the structure for a link at the [metaparameter reference data](./reference/meta) page.